Florida man charged with changing governor’s voting address

-He contacted the Florida Department of Law Enforcement, which determined the record had been changed online from a house in Naples, Florida.
+The problem was quickly fixed and the Republican governor and close ally of President Donald Trump was allowed to vote.
+He then contacted the Florida Department of Law Enforcement, which determined the record had been changed online from a house in Naples, Florida.

 The FDLE says in court records filed in Collier County that agents went to the house Tuesday, where Anthony Guevara, 20, admitted changing DeSantis’ address through the elections website in Leon County, where Tallahassee is located.
 He told agents he gained access by using the governor’s birth date, which he got from Wikipedia.
 Court records do not say when that happened.